What is Data Mapping? 101 Guide

 Sophisticated transformations

-Beyond simple field matching, some integrations require enriching data or extensive transformations.
+Beyond simple field matching, some require enriching data or extensive transformations.
 This complex logic strains some data mappers and ETL tools, demanding more robust and proven solutions.

 Data privacy and security